Criticism of Linux: Desktop use

 Critics of Linux on the desktop have frequently argued that a lack of top-selling video games on the platform holds adoption back.
 For instance, as of September 2015, the Steam gaming service has 1,500 games available on Linux, compared to 2,323 games for Mac and 6,500 Windows games.

 As of October 2021, Proton, a Steam-backed development effort descended from Wine provides compatibility with a large number of Windows-only games, and potentially better performance over Linux-native ports in some cases.
 ProtonDB is a community-maintained effort to gauge how well different versions of Proton work with a given game.

+Linux remains a minority operating system among Steam users, but its presence is now visible enough to be part of the broader PC gaming conversation.
+In the April 2026 Steam Hardware & Software Survey, Steam listed Linux at 4.52% of surveyed users, compared with 93.47% for Windows and 2.01% for macOS.

 Viability

 Linus Torvalds has expressed that he intended the Linux kernel to be used in desktop operating systems.
 He argues that Android is widely used because it comes pre-installed on new phones, and that Linux distributions would need to be bundled on new computers to gain market share.

 Linux has been criticized for a number of reasons, including lack of user-friendliness and having a steep learning curve, being inadequate for desktop use, lacking support for some hardware, having a relatively small games library, and lacking native versions of widely used applications.

 Some critics do not believe Linux will ever gain a large share in the desktop market.
-In May 2009 Preston Gralla, contributing editor to Computerworld.com, believed that Linux would never be important to desktop/notebook users, even though he felt it was simple and straightforward to use, but that its low usage was indicative of its low importance in the desktop market.
+In May 2009 Preston Gralla, contributing editor to Computerworld, believed that Linux would never be important to desktop/notebook users, even though he felt it was simple and straightforward to use, but that its low usage was indicative of its low importance in the desktop market.

 In his essay Luxury of Ignorance: An Open-Source Horror Story, Eric S. Raymond stated that the lack of usability in many open-source and Linux tools is not from lack of manuals but from a lack of thought about the users' experience.

 James Donald from Princeton University analyzed shared library concepts of several operating systems.
 In his 2003 paper titled Improved Portability of Shared Libraries, he worried about the lack of a Windows Application Compatibility Group equivalent.